MarkShinozaki/CPTS317-Automata-FormalLanguages/README.md

 - **Formal Definition**: Mathematical description of finite automata and their language recognition capabilities.

-- **Examples**: Several finite automata are provided, illustrating their structure and behavior on input strings.

 ### [NFA-DFA-Equivalence.pdf](https://github.com/MarkShinozaki/CPTS317-Automata-FormalLanguages/blob/Slides-Lectures/(3)%20Finite%20Automata/NFA-DFA-Equivalence.pdf)

 This document explores the equivalence between nondeterministic finite automata (NFAs) and DFAs and the closure properties of regular languages.